jc-gh25/MusicLibrary/README.md

 ## 📝 License

-This project is part of a Java/MySQL backend development bootcamp (Week 16) and is for **educational purposes**.
+This project is part of a Java/MySQL backend development bootcamp (Week 16) and is for educational purposes.

 ---